The Four Percent Rule and Retirement Withdrawals

 • Be consistent with withdrawals every year.
 When you increase or decrease your withdrawal amount, the principal and compound interest are affected.
 By maintaining a 4% withdrawal each year, you keep a steady account.

-• If you’re eligible for early retirement, you may need to adjust the amount you’re withdrawing each year.
+• If you are eligible for early retirement, you may need to adjust the amount you are withdrawing each year.
 Speak with your financial advisor before getting started.

-If you’re unsure of how to approach your retirement accounts, talk to a financial advisor to determine the best plan for you and your family.
-And if you’re looking for educational resources along the way, subscribe to the Slavic401k blog to learn more.
+The bottom line, for most people, managing retirement savings is a balancing act.
+If you are unsure of how to approach your retirement accounts, talk to a financial advisor to determine the best plan for you and your family.
+If you are looking for handy tips and resources along the way, be sure to subscribe to the Slavic401k blog to learn more.

 Related Articles